botmasterai/botmaster/writing_a_botmaster_supported_bot_class_readme.md

  }
 ```

 Let's look into this line by line.
 The first line reads `super(settings)`.
-Which of course just means it calls the constructor of `TelegramBot`'s superclass, namely, BaseBot. `BaseBot`'s constructor doesn't actually do anything fancy a part from calling its own superclass's constructor and settings a few default values [as pointers for you].
+Which of course just means it calls the constructor of `TelegramBot`'s superclass, namely, BaseBot. `BaseBot`'s constructor doesn't actually do anything fancy a part from calling its own superclass's constructor and setting a few default values [as pointers for you, the developer].
 BaseBot calls its own superclass's constructor as it inherits from node.js's `EventEmitter` which will allow your bot's classes to listen to events as well as emit them.

 The following three lines setup some important values.

   1. `this.type`: the type of bot that is being instantiated.
-It's omportant to specify that as developers might want condition some code on the type of bot you are writing.
+It's important to specify that as developers might want condition some code on the type of bot you are writing.
   2. `this.requiresWebhook`: whether the bot requires webhooks.
 If the platform you are coding for requires webhooks, you will be expected to set a `this.app` variable at some point in the setup.
 We'll look into this when we have a look at what the `this.__createMountPoints();` does.
   3. `this.requiredCredentials`: sets up an array of credentials that are expected to be defined for the platform you are coding your class for.
 Telgram only takes in 1, so we just have an array with the value `'authToken'`.